The Boundary of Amoebas: A Necessary Condition for Contour Points to be Boundary Points

 \section{A Necessary Condition for Contour Points to be Boundary Points}

 The goal in this section is to prove Implication \eqref{Equ:MainTheorem} of Theorem \ref{Thm:Main1}.
-This means that we want to show that a point $\mathbf{w} \in \R^n$ can be a boundary point of an amoeba $\cA(f)$ only if \textit{every} point of the variety $\cV(f)$ intersected with the fiber $\F_{\mathbf{w}}$ is critical under the $\Log|\cdot|$ map, respectively has real (projective) image under the logarithmic Gau\ss{} map.
-The key idea to obtain this is to study how the real and the imaginary part of $f$, $f^{\re}$ and $f^{\im}$, behave on a distinct fiber, in particular, how their varieties intersect.
+We show that a point $\mathbf{w} \in \R^n$ is an extended boundary point of an amoeba $\cA(f)$ only if \textit{every} point of the variety $\cV(f)$ intersected with the fiber $\F_{\mathbf{w}}$ is critical under the $\Log|\cdot|$ map, i.e., by Mikhalkin's theorem, if it has real (projective) image under the logarithmic Gau\ss{} map.
+For points in the \textit{topological} boundary this statement is an easy consequence of the implicit function theorem.
+However, the statement is less obvious for points in the \textit{extended} boundary which do not belong to the topological boundary.
+Moreover, we need the techniques developed in this section to complete the proof of Theorem \ref{Thm:Main1} and to show further statements in Section \ref{Sec:GenericallySufficient}.